tldr-pages/tldr/pages/common/nodemon.md

 > Automatically restart node application when watched files are changed.
 > More information: <https://nodemon.io>.

-- Watch a spesific file for reloads:
+- Watch a specific file for reloads:

 `nodemon --inspect filename.js`